liquinlab/elm-smile/docs/developing.md

 ## Merging changes to the template into your existing project

-[TO DO: INSTRUCTIONS FOR HOW TO DO THIS FOR A LAB]

 Because Smile is still being developed, there may be changes to the Smile template after you begin setting up your own project.
 If you want to merge those changes into your own project, follow these steps:

+First, you need to make sure that your organization's fork of the Smile template (the base Smile repo for your organization) has the latest version of Smile.

+Once the Smile admin for your lab has merged any changes with your own lab's base repo, you can follow these steps to merge the changes into your own project.

-The first time you want to get changes from the Smile template, you need to add the smile repo as a new remote:
+The first time you want to get changes from the Smile template, you need to add the base Smile repo for your lab as a new remote.
+For example, if your lab organization is called `NYUCCL` on Github and the template repo is called `smile`, you'd type the following command:

 ```
 git remote add smile https://github.com/NYUCCL/smile.git
 ```

-You only need to do this once -- next time, the Smile template will already be added as a remote.
+You only need to do this once.
+Next time, the Smile template will already be added as a remote.

 Next, fetch the current template from the Smile repo: